pooyaho/Sharif-Judge/README.md

 # Sharif Judge

-[Sharif Judge](http://sharifjudge.ir) is a free and open source online judge for C, C++ and Java programming assignments.
+[Sharif Judge](http://sharifjudge.ir) is a free and open source online judge for C, C++, Java and Python programming assignments.
 It can also be used for programming contests, but it has features specially for programming assignments.

 Installation doesn't need root privileges.